youssefgamal111/landingpage/README.md

 ## description

-the project is consists of 4 sections and the majority of functions are made with javascripst which added dynamic behivior to the page.
+the project is consists of 4 sections and the majority of functions are made with javascripst which added dynamic behiviour to the page.